will-w-cheng/student-public/_posts/2023-08-21-snake-game.md

 courses: {  csp: {week: 2} }
 tags: [javascript]
 ---
+# What we did for this week:

-# Change event code for W A S and D to identify number value for characters utilizing the char function and changing the cases for the UTF numbers that correlate with those characters
+Change event code for W A S and D to identify number value for characters utilizing the char function and changing the cases for the UTF numbers that correlate with those characters

 <style>